CamilleBre/FV_coding-assignment/README.md

 * Python 3

 # Usage
-Run the script test.py to evaluate the class Database.
+Clone the repository and run the script test.py to evaluate the class Database.

 # Credits
 This repository is a submission for [Foodvisor coding assignement](https://github.com/Foodvisor/coding-assignment.git)